Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector

-In this section, we will discuss the relevant constraints on the FV $Z$ couplings to leptons.
-We postpone investigating FV in the quark sector to future work.
-Explicitly, we write the leptonic part of Eq. (\ref{eq:FV_Z_cpoupling}) as follows
+~ In this section, we will discuss the relevant constraints on the FV $Z$ couplings to leptons.
+We have investigated FV in the quark sector in~\cite{Abu-Ajamieh:2025jov}.
+Explicitly, we write the leptonic part of Eq.~(\ref{eq:FV_Z_coupling}) as follows

 This is the main formula we use throughout this paper to extract bounds on the FV $Z$ couplings to leptons.
 All the bounds reported in this paper are given $@90\%$ CL.
-Tables \ref{table1}, \ref{table2} and \ref{table3} summarize the results, in addition to the plots in Fig. \ref{fig10}.
+Tables~\ref{table1},~\ref{table2} and~\ref{table3} summarize the results, in addition to the plots in Fig.~\ref{fig10}.